|Academics||Future Students||Current Students||Faculty/Staff||Alumni/Friends||Parents|

 also coincides with early hall move-in.
 Students living on campus are

-permitted to move in earlier than other residence students, on the morning
+permitted to move in earlier than other residence students, usually the

-of Honors Orientation.
-Honors students may live in the Honors residence
+day before our Honors Program Orientation.
+Honors Program students may live in the Honors residence

 hall or other halls.
 Information about the Honors residence hall and

-Honors Orientation is mailed directly to incoming Honors students.
+Honors Program Orientation is mailed directly to incoming Honors students.

 Honors Residence Hall

 Beginning in fall 2011, our Honors Program began offering an Honors residence hall.
 Honors students are able to live on campus together in a living and learning community.
 Having the honors students living in the same complex allows students to bond with one another and to work together.
 During the 2011-12 academic year, the honors residence students assumed leadership of the University's reclycling program and hosted a number of events specifically designed for the residents.
-The hall also boasts a resident assistant (RA) who is in the Honors Program.
+The hall also boasts resident assistants (RA) who is in the Honors Program.
+The Honors Hall is currently located in Campus View across from the Clark Memorial Library.

 Honors Community Service

 A vital part of the Honors Program is providing opportunities for our students to use their talents to make a difference in the community.
 Our honors students are required to complete six community service projects during their time at Shawnee (only three are required of those completing an associate's degree).
-Our program offers one sponsored project each term for which students can participate.
-As well, students can choose from projects on their own or secure projects using our University's community service office.
-Our hope is that our students will continue to be involved in their communities beyond the Honors requirement and graduation.
+Our program offers a number of sponsored projects each term for which students can participate.
+As well, students can choose from projects on their own or secure projects offered through our University's Student Leadership and Engagment department.
+Our hope is that our students will continue to be involved in their communities beyond the Honors Program requirement and graduation.

 Honors Program Admission Requirements